 If you have a Samsung TV powered by Android TV, you’re in luck!
 Kodi is available on the Play Store, from where can be downloaded and installed.
 There is no need for tinkering.
 You simply need to launch the Play Store, search for Kodi, and hit the ‘Install’ button.

 If you’re a proud Sony smart TV owner, there are different ways to use Kodi on your large-screen TV:

 - Google Play Store: The easiest method to install Kodi on smart TV models made by Sony is via Google’s application store.
-Launch this application, look for Kodi using the search tool and download the application.
+Launch this application (Play Store), look up Kodi using the search tool and download the application.
 You will be able to run it natively, without any restrictions.

 Owners of Panasonic-made TV are in the same situation as owners of LG TVs.
 Since Kodi doesn’t come as a native application, it needs to be run using an alternative method.
 This includes investing in a Raspberry Pi board or buying a Kodi box.
 We’ll cover these topics next.

 If you can’t run Kodi natively on a smart TV, you can use one of the available workarounds.
-These including installing Kodi on Raspberry Pi, using an Android Box, or sharing the screen from a mobile device.
+These including installing Kodi on Raspberry Pi or using a media streaming device.

 As said earlier, there is no way to run Kodi on LG’s WebOS or Samsung’s Tizen.
 However, this doesn’t mean that your smart TV cannot run Kodi.
 As you are about to see, you can install Kodi on Raspberry Pi and connect it to your smart TV.